Petre Roman

-Petre Roman ([ˈpetre ˈroman]; born 22 July 1946) is a Romanian engineer and politician who was Prime Minister of Romania from 1989 to 1991, when his government was overthrown by the intervention of the miners led by Miron Cozma.
-He was the first prime minister since 1945 who was not a Communist or fellow traveler (Communist sympathiser).
+Petre Roman ([ˈpetre ˈroman]; born 22 July 1946) is a Romanian engineer and politician who was Prime Minister of Romania from 1989 to 1991, when his government was overthrown by the intervention of the miners led by Miron Cozma in the September 1991 Mineriad.
+Although regarded as the first Romanian prime minister since 1945 who was not a communist or communist sympathiser, he was a socialist.
+He later self-identified as a liberal.
 He was also the president of the Senate from 1996 to 1999 and Minister of Foreign Affairs from 1999 to 2000.

 He was the leader of the Democratic Force (FD) party, which he founded after leaving the Democratic Party (PD) in 2003.
-Currently, he is an MP in the Lower Chamber, elected in 2012.
+He had previously served as an MP in the Lower Chamber, elected in 2012, elected as a member of the National Liberal Party.
 He had been removed from his seat in 2015 after being charged by the National Integrity Agency with incompatibility, but restored to office in 2016 after the Court of Appeals overturned the ruling.
 He is also a member of the Club of Madrid, a group of more than 80 democratic former statesmen, which works to strengthen democratic governance and leadership.
+In the early 2020 he joined Ilan Laufer's Social Liberal Platform, but he left it shortly afterwards.
+He joined the Social Democratic Party and was elected in the General Council of Bucharest in 2020, but he resigned shortly afterwards.

+In 2022, Petre Roman emigrated to Switzerland, in order to become the president of the Swiss UMEF (university of applied sciences institute).

 Background

 Petre Roman was born in Bucharest.
 His father, Valter Roman, born Ernst or Ernő Neuländer of Transylvanian Hungarian-Jewish descent, was a veteran of the Spanish Civil War, a Comintern activist, and a prominent member of the Romanian Communist Party (PCR).
 His mother Hortensia Vallejo was a Spaniard exiled who would become director of the Spanish section of Radio Romania International.
 The couple married in Moscow, and he has several siblings.

+Roman attended the Petru Groza High School in his native city.
+He first rose to prominence during the Romanian Revolution of 1989, when he was among the crowd occupying the National Television building, and broadcasting messages expressing revolutionary triumph.
+He became provisional prime minister after the overthrow of the Communist regime, and was confirmed in office in June 1990, three months after the country's first free election in 53 years.

 In 1974 Roman married Mioara Georgescu, with whom he has a daughter, Oana.
 In February 2007, husband and wife confirmed that they were divorcing; the divorce was made final on Good Friday, 6 April 2007.
 In June 2009, he married a pregnant Silvia Chifiriuc (who is 26 years his junior) in a Romanian Orthodox wedding.

-Roman first rose to prominence during the Romanian Revolution of 1989, when he was among the crowd occupying the National Television building, and broadcasting messages expressing revolutionary triumph.
-He became provisional prime minister after the overthrow of the Communist regime, and was confirmed in office in June 1990, three months after the country's first free election in 53 years.